allmanaj/wonde/README.md

 ```

 Once your `.env` is sorted you can run `composer install` and `npm install && npm run dev`
-This will keep the npm process alive so in another terminal tab run the command: `php artisan migrate:fresh --seed` to create initial user data.
+This will keep the npm process alive so in another terminal tab run the command: `php artisan key:generate` then `php artisan migrate:fresh --seed` to create initial user data.

+Then to start the app you can run `php artisan serve`

 There are three test accounts which can be used based on data returned from the Wonde API: